dzmunk/theta-star-demo/note.md

       <TileLegend>
         Plain
         Blocked
-        In open list
+        In the open list
-        In closed list
+        In the closed list
       <ButtonContainer>
         Start
         Clear path